Skip to main content

 Light Commercial Windows (LC) are typically used in low-rise and mid-rise buildings where larger window sizes and higher wind loading requirements are expected.

-Commercial Windows (CW) are used in low-rise and mid-rise buildings where larger window sizes, high wind loading requirements are expected, and limits on deflection are required.
+Commercial Windows (CW) are used in low-rise and mid-rise buildings where larger window sizes and high wind loading are expected, and limits on deflection are required.

 Architectural Windows (AW) are used in high-rise buildings and mid-rise buildings where high wind loading requirements are expected and limits on deflection are required.
 Architectural Windows (AW) are typically tested/rated at higher air pressures in determining acceptable allowable air leakage and water leakage as compared to Commercial Windows (CW).